NMC 2021 is Going Virtual!

-The National Water Quality Monitoring Council will host its 12th National Monitoring Conference during the week of April 19, 2021, likely in Providence, Rhode Island.
+The National Water Quality Monitoring Council will host its 12th National Monitoring Conference online during the week of April 19, 2021.
 All federal, state, tribal and local water professionals, nonprofits, academia, and volunteer citizen scientists are welcome at this important national forum.

 Networking and opportunities to create new relationships will abound for attendees.
 Whether you seek to develop new skills, learn about the latest technologies, or simply exchange information on a wide variety of topics relevant to water resources, the National Monitoring Conference is for you.
 Lakes and wetlands, rivers and streams, coastal waters and estuaries, groundwater, and processed water—all water resources—will be represented.
 The conference attracts the highest quality professional papers and posters and is a destination conference for many in the field.